Awea/js-utilities/README.md

-# Utilities
+# JavaScript utilities
-A small collection of functions I reuse between frontend projects.
+A collection of useful JavaScript functions.